kfahn22/Treemap-of-Coding-Train-Challenges/README.md

 I got some help from chatGPT writing the script to create the json file.
 It could probably be improved upon, but it is functional.
 Because I wanted to explore creating a zoomable treemap, I grouped the challenges into major categories and then divided some into sub-categories.
 Again, my categorization scheme could probably be improved upon, but I think it is a decent start.

 3. Run the `create_json.py` script in terminal, changing `input_file` (line 131) to whatever you have named the txt file.
-Make sure your are in the same folder as the txt file when you run the command.
+Make sure you are in the same folder as the txt file when you run the command.

 ```python
 python create_json.py